 The first dish was a green asparagus soup with black winter truffles from France.
 The soup was warm and has a mild milky and buttery flavor which balanced well with the greeny asparagus flavor, the turffles gives gives more aroma and texture to the dish, very spoonful, creamy and delicious.

-The next dish is also a luxerious burst of oceanic flavors – a ‘sabayon’ of preal tapicoa with isaland creek oysters and white Sturgeon caviar.
+The next dish was also a luxurious burst of oceanic flavours - a 'sabayon' of pearl tapicoa with isaland creek oysters and white Sturgeon caviar.
 The oysters were not very large in size but clean and umami, the sabayon soup base was creamy and the entire combination was quite lovely.
 While we both prefer the asparagus soup in comparison.

-Followed by a dish with a stong Japanese twist.
-The marinated Shima-aji, or Striped Jack in English, is fresh and clean.
-The pineapple-yuzu flavored ‘chiffon’ is quite interesting, the texture is more like espuma – light and airy, it has a refreshing taste that matches well with the fish.
+Followed by a dish with a strong Japanese twist.
+The marinated Shima-aji, or Striped Jack in English.
+The pineapple-yuzu flavored 'chiffon' is quite interesting, the texture was light and airy, it has a refreshing taste that matches well with the fish.

 The fourth course is hen egg custard in a lovely egg shell, topped with Parigord truffle puree.
 I enjoyed the smooth egg custard pretty much for its deep and eggy flavor, the truffle again made it up.

-When Keller’s signature 6 assorted salt came to the table, it means the foie gras is to be served next.
-Then a beautiful dish of cold foe gras appeared in front of us, it is too pretty to eat (especially the plate made especially for TFL, although i’m not going to eat it 😀 ).
-The duck foie gras was topped with a layer of sour apple puree which brings a refreshing touch to the dish, side by ruby beets, red vein and crispy oats to bring up the flavors and textures.
-The homemade briche on the side was soft, buttery and flaky, so good with the creamy foie gras.
-One of my favorite dishs of the meal.
+When Keller's signature 6 assorted salt came to the table, it means the foie gras is to be served next.
+Then a beautiful dish of cold foe gras appeared in front of us, it is too pretty to eat (especially the plate made especially for TFL, although i'm not going to eat it :D ).
+The duck foie gras was topped with a layer of sour apple puree which brings a refreshing touch to the dish, side by ruby beets, red vein and crispy oats to contrast the textures.
+The homemade brioche on the side wassoft, buttery and flaky, so good with the creamy foie gras.
+One of my favorite dishes of the meal.

 The first hot dish was pan seared snapper with crispy scales, on a bed of fork crushed new crop potatoes and French pickle emulsion.
 The skin of the fish was indeed crispy, the flesh underneath was succulent.
-Although i am not a big fan of potatoes and to be honest, i don’t like to see them in my dish when i fine dines, especially at Michelin-starred.
-Surprisingly i wasn’t mad of the potatoes here at all, probably because they are from private farm which gives me a real and homey feeling.
+Although i am not a big fan of potatoes and to be honest, i don't like to see them in my dish when i fine dines, especially at Michelin-starred.
+Surprisingly i wasn't mad of the potatoes here at all.
+Yum.

 There were few seasonal supplement dishes on the menu, while my partner and i thought the dishes on the original menu was totally enough to fill we up, so we didn't add on anything.
 But we were so surprised that the team treated us the signature black truffle risotto.
 The black winter truffles from Provence was very aromatic, risotto was perfectly cooked served in a creamy parmigiano reggiano cheese base, the entire combination was honestly fabulous.
 My favorite dish of the meal.